Best Treadmills for Your Home Gym Check Them Out

 How Much Protein Do I Need?

-How much protein you need depends on your body weight, activity level, and overall goals.
-While a healthcare professional or registered dietitian can provide personalized recommendations, the guidelines below offer a solid, research-backed starting point.
+How much protein you need depends on your body weight, fitness level, and general goals.
+While your doctor or dietitian can provide you with recommendations geared toward your individual needs, the guidelines below are a good research-backed starting point.

 General Guidelines

-For most adults, the Acceptable Macronutrient Distribution Range (AMDR) recommends that 10 to 35 percent of daily calories come from protein—roughly 50 to 175 grams per day on a 2,000-calorie diet2.
+For most adults, the Acceptable Macronutrient Distribution Range (AMDR) recommends that 10 to 35% of daily calories come from protein, which translates to roughly 50 to 175 grams per day on a 2,000-calorie diet2.

 The Recommended Dietary Allowance (RDA) is 0.8 grams per kilogram (g/kg) of body weight (about 0.36 g per pound) and represents the minimum needed to prevent deficiency.
 However, some data7 support that 1.2 to 1.6 g/kg is more ideal for optimal health.